Is Lake Erie Salt Water

 Lake Erie is one of the Great Lakes located in North America and is considered to be the shallowest, warmest and most biologically diverse of them all.
 Its salinity is greatly affected by the influx of freshwater from its many tributaries, and its levels vary significantly throughout the year.
 The average salinity of Lake Erie ranges between 0.2 to 1.7 parts per thousand (ppt).
 This is much lower than the salinity found in large bodies of ocean water, which can range from 35-40 ppt.

-See also Why Is Distilled Water So Hard To Find
+See also Is Distilled And Purified Water The Same Thing

 The salinity of Lake Erie is mainly determined by two factors: precipitation and evaporation.
 When precipitation levels are high and there is an influx of freshwater from its tributaries, this will result in lower salinity levels because it dilutes the salt content already present in the lake.
 On the other hand, when evaporation rates are high due to hot summer temperatures, this will result in higher salinity levels because more salt content will be concentrated in a smaller volume of water.